Utk984/SnakeGame/README.md

 - [x] No MoveGen or goaltest functions
 - [x] No documentation of our work

+## Snake constraints
+- Head moves before rest of body, so if you try to move head where previous tail was, you will die.
+- Even a 1 length snake cannot go back on itself (i.e turn 180 degrees)

 ## Assignment 1
 ### Part 1
 Choose a new problem that can be posed as a state space search problem.